 Server Setup

-This page requires updating for UserFrosting 6.
+This page may be outdated and could benefit from updates.
 You can help by contributing on GitHub.

 Note

-When you go to create your Droplet, DigitalOcean will ask you some initial configuration questions.
-Choose Ubuntu 22.04 as your distribution, and select a datacenter that is nearest to you and your customers.
+When creating your VPS, select Ubuntu 24.04 LTS (or 22.04 LTS) as your distribution, and choose a datacenter that is geographically close to you and your users for optimal latency.
 Do NOT set up SSH keys at this time - if you do, DigitalOcean won't email you a root user password.
 We will set up SSH later, after we've logged in with a password first.

 From here, you can follow DigitalOcean's tutorials to set up your server: